 How To Make Olive Oil Raspberry Swirl Cake

-- Make the raspberry jam: Add raspberries and sugar in a pan, cook until it thickens and cool completely.
+- Make the raspberry jam: Add raspberries and sugar in a pan, and cook until it thickens and cools completely.

-- Prepare dry ingredients: Mix flour, baking soda, baking powder and salt in a bowl, set aside for later.
+- Prepare dry ingredients: Mix flour, baking soda, baking powder, and salt in a bowl, and set aside for later.

 - Whisk until ribbons stage: Whisk eggs and sweetener.
 I love using my standing mixer for this, it's easier and faster.

-- Lemon zest: Add in lemon zest into the mixing bowl before juicing it.
+- Lemon zest: Add lemon zest into the mixing bowl before juicing it.

 - Prepare olive oil mixture: Mix olive oil and lemon juice in a jar with a fork.

-- Alternate: Add in dry ingredients in thirds while alternating with olive oil mixture.
+- Alternate: Add dry ingredients in thirds while alternating with the olive oil mixture.

 - Assembling: Pour half cake batter into the loaf pan, together with some raspberry jam.

-- Bake: Pour the rest of batter, more raspberry jam and make swirls.
+- Bake: Pour the rest of the batter, more raspberry jam, and make swirls.
 Bake.

 Tips For Making The Cake